 Deployment to the FOLIO repositories requires the proper permission.
 Artifacts and packages should only be deployed to the FOLIO Maven and NPM repositories via a build job configured in Jenkins.

 Docker images are the primary distribution model for FOLIO modules.
 All modules should include a Dockerfile that describes how to build a runtime Docker image for the module.
 If a Dockerfile is present, Jenkins will create a Docker image for the module and publish the image to a repository on Docker Hub as a post-build step if the previous build step is successful.
+That CI stage also deploys a Docker Hub README generated from the LaunchDescriptor.

 Docker images are published to the ‘folioci’ namespace on Docker Hub.
 This namespace is primarily used by Jenkins for other continuous integration jobs but is also open to the FOLIO development community for testing and development purposes.
 “Snapshot” versions of modules are published after every successful Jenkins build.
 To pull an image from the ‘folioci’ namespace, prefix the module name with ‘folioci’.